|

 The CheckBox control is a commonly used graphical control that can contain a check mark or be unchecked (empty).
 You can use CheckBox controls wherever you need to gather a set of true or false values that aren’t mutually exclusive.
 You can add a text label to a CheckBox control and place it to the left, right, top, or bottom of the check box.
 Flex clips the label of a CheckBox control to fit the boundaries of the control.

 The RadioButton control lets the user make a single choice within a set of mutually exclusive choices.
 A RadioButtonGroup control is composed of two or more RadioButton controls with the same groupName.
-The group can refer to a group created by the tag.
-The user selects only one member of the group at a time.
-Selecting an unselected group member deselects the currently selected RadioButton control within the group.
+The group can refer to a group created by the

 The PopUpButton control adds a flexible pop-up control interface to a Button control.
 It contains a main button and a secondary button, called the pop-up button, which pops up any UIComponent object when a user clicks the pop-up button.
 One common use for the PopUpButton control is to have the pop-up button open a List control or a Menu control that changes the function and label of the main button.